Ross Harris (actor)

-Richard R. Harris (born March 13, 1969), better known by his nickname, Ross Harris, is an American actor, artist, and musician.
+Richard R. Harris (born March 13, 1969), better known by his nickname, Ross Harris, is an American former actor, artist, and musician.

-Biography
+Early life

+Richard R. Harris was born in Ventura, California.

+Career

-Acting career
+Acting

-Born in Ventura, California, Harris began acting at age six.
+He began acting at age six.
 He appeared in over 100 commercials in the 1970s.
 In 1979, at the age of 10, Ross landed the role of Joey in the classic comedy feature film Airplane!, notably in a scene with Kareem Abdul-Jabbar and Peter Graves.
 Ross went on to co-star in the Academy Award-nominated drama Testament as well as roles on The Love Boat, CHiPs, Little House on the Prairie, Hart to Hart, T.J.
 Hooker, and many more.

 In March 1985, he replaced Chad Lowe in the starring role on the NBC sitcom Spencer, which was retooled following Lowe's sudden departure; it returned under the new title Under One Roof.
 Harris also appeared, as "Ross Angeles", on MTV's Jackass, in the "Big Wheel Craze" segment, alongside friend Dave England.